bessagroup/CRATE/_sources/index.rst.txt

 -------
 * Bernardo P. Ferreira is deeply thankful to `Francisco Pires <https://sigarra.up.pt/feup/pt/func_geral.formview?p_codigo=240385>`_ and `Miguel Bessa <https://github.com/mabessa>`_ for supervising the PhD Thesis that motivated the development of CRATE.

+* Bernardo P. Ferreira acknowledges the pioneering development of clustering-based reduced-order models by `Zeliang Liu <https://zeliangliu.com/>`_ , namely by proposing the `Self-Consistent Clustering Analysis (SCA) <https://www.sciencedirect.com/science/article/pii/S0045782516301499>`_ , that established the conceptual framework and foundations for the development of CRATE.
 ----

 License